rh-mobb/documentation/docs/aro/frontdoor/README.md

      wildcardPolicy: None
    EOF
    ```
-1. Check the dns settings of your app.
+1. Check the dns settings of your application.
    > notice that the application URL is routed through Azure Front Door at the edge.
 The only way this application that is running on your cluster can be access is through Azure Front Door which is connected to your cluster through a private endpoint.
    ```bash
    nslookup $ARO_APP_FQDN